Sudden confusion or trouble understanding simple statements.

 Feb.
 11, 2010 -- As if people need another reason to love chocolate, here it

 is: Eating a little bit of chocolate each week may not only lower the risk of

 having a stroke, it may also decrease the odds of dying from one.

 A new review of recent research on chocolate and stroke risk found at least

 two large studies are suggestive of the health benefits of chocolate in

 lowering the risk of stroke.
 The results will be presented in April at the

 annual meeting of the American Academy of Neurology...

 Some hospitals have a stroke team made up of many

-different health professionals, such as a physical therapist, an occupational
+different health professionals, such as a neurologist, a neuroradiologist, a physical therapist, an occupational

 therapist, a speech therapist, a rehabilitation doctor (physiatrist), a nurse,